rustagi01abhi/Eyes-for-blind-Image-Captioning/README.md

   7. Executing In[9], resulting image that was generated previously id displayed.

-ImageCaptioning.pynb is an RNN to produce caption for image.
+ImageCaptioning.ipynb is an RNN to produce caption for image.
 This file is not in running condition.
+This sequential neural network uses flickr8k dataset for training.
 Which require following Libraries :
   1. Keras 1.2.2
   2. Tensorflow 0.12.1